GreyhoundPublished: Last updated: by Kyle J. Larson

 The original ancestors of the Greyhound are believed to come from the Celts in Eastern Europe.
 The breed originates from a line of sighthounds used for hunting because of their superior eyesight.

 The name Greyhound is probably from the Old English grighund, which doesn’t mean grey but possibly fair hound/dog.
-This makes sense as Greyhounds are actually a variety of colors.
+This makes sense, as they are actually a variety of colors.

 Greyhound Training & Temperament